Creating Processes

 4. Locate the Date field you would like the time-based settings to be based upon and copy the name displayed in the Field Name column.
 This is the API Name of the field.

-3. Commencement Timing - Select Before or After to determine whether the process will begin before or after the date in the Target Field field.
+4. Commencement Timing - Select Before or After to determine whether the process will begin before or after the date in the Target Field.

-4. Number of days - Enter the number of days that the process should begin before or after the date specified in the Target Field field.
+5. Number of days - Enter the number of days that the process should begin before or after the date specified in the Target Field.

-• Please note: The numbers for this field begin at 1 and operate as calendar days, not business days.
-This means if you enter a 7, the process will begin a week before or after the date in the Target Field field.
+6. Please note: The numbers for this field begin at one and count calendar days, not business days.
+This means if you enter a seven, the process will begin a week before or after the date in the Target Field.

-5. Once Time-Based Commencement Settings have been entered, press Save to finalize this change.
+7. Once Time-Based Commencement Settings have been entered, click Save to finalize this change.

 Portal Settings